Low Speed Vehicles

 A Class D learner's permit or license is required to operate a low speed vehicle.

 How to Register a Low Speed Vehicle

-- An application for Title ( RMV-1) must be completed and signed by the owner(s).
+- An Application for Registration & Title (RMV-1 Form) must be completed and signed by the owner(s).
 If the vehicle is purchased from a Massachusetts licensed dealer, the dealer will complete the RMV-1.